 - Street clothes, no hospital gowns.
 Patients do not wear hospital gowns.
 They are to bring comfortable clothes like t-shirts, shorts, and sweats that they wear during the day, further encouraging our program’s fundamental concept of wellness.

 - Patient ambulation incentive board.
 Joint patients compete with other joint patients on distance walked each day.
 All progress is tracked on a large magnetic board themed with trains and is posted on the wall outside patient rooms for all to see.
 This board provides visual reinforcement of goals met each day.
 “Beat the Board” as we like to say and walk over 2500 feet.

 - After-care support program.
-Graduates receive calls from The Touchstone staff after discharge, and receive extensive follow-up 1 week, 2 weeks, 6 weeks, 3 months, 6 months, and 1 year.
+Graduates receive calls from The Touchstone staff after discharge, and receive extensive follow-up at 1 week, 2 weeks, 6 weeks, 3 months, 6 months, and 1 year.

-- Reunion Lunch for graduates and their coaches are held regularly with surgeons and the entire care team
+- Reunion Lunch for graduates and their coaches are held regularly with surgeons and the entire care team.

 - Care Coordinator.
 One person, a patient advocate and liaison, oversees the patient’s entire stay, and is a resource before, during and after discharge.

 - Superior outcomes.
 We evaluate each patient on multiple clinical, functional, and patient satisfaction criteria.
 These outcomes are analyzed during performance improvement team meetings, and enable us to become masters of teamwork.
 So when we say we offer superior outcomes, we have the data to prove it.